jhirner/LMS-migrator/README.md

 3. Navigate to the folder where you saved the LMS Migrator application.

-4. Double-click the icon to run the program & follow the prompts.
+4. Double-click the icon to run the program.
+It may be a little sluggish; that's normal!

-5. Take note of any messages it displays!
+5. Follow the prompts to update your course.
+Take note of any messages the program displays.

 **Either way, you're essentially done.**